suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 {% endhighlight %}
 ![](/img/pandas/rank.png)

-Instead we could just sort the entries based on one or more columns.
+Instead, we could just sort the entries based on one or more columns.

 {% highlight python %}
 df_sane.sort_values(by=["BuildingArea", "Landsize"], ascending=False)